 When the value of TBTT Information Length is 1, the TBTT Information field contains the AP's Next TBTT Offset (ANTO) subfield.

-When the TBTT Information Length is 5, the TBTT Information field contains the AP's Next TBTT Offset subfield and the Short SSID subfield.

 When the TBTT Information Length is 7, the TBTT Information field contains the AP's Next TBTT Offset subfield and the BSSID subfield.

-When the TBTT Information Length is 11, the TBTT information field contains the AP's Next TBTT Offset subfield, the BSSID subfield and the Short SSID subfield.

 Other values of the TBTT Information Length are reserved.